nehanandi09/ninjaOne-client/readme.md

 - Move Type definitions to a dedicated folder to achieve a cleaner JSX file structure and improve code maintainability
 - Ensure proper file naming conventions for JSX files in subfolders by avoiding the use of generic 'index.jsx' filenames.

+---

+### Bugs found

+- The 'x' button in Sorting doesn't have the right functionality
+- Searching through a filtered list displays items from outside the filter
+- Clearing Search when there is a filter on displays all the items again
+- The same as above happens with Sort, they're not synchronous
+- Display the newly created items at top
+- Display results as an alert on the UI instead of displaying an alert above
+- Pagination
+- Replace divs with meaningful buttons
+- Implement i18n across for localisation
+- Put filter, sort, search in their own components for reusability
+- Rename files to cohesive names and export them in index.js instead of naming them index.js
+- Improve hierearchy in text presented, H1 -> H2 -> H3 etc
+- Create a component 'IconButton' for where only icon is used as a button
+- Include focus styles for inputs, buttons
+- Device Modal doesn't use a Form